Unnpcmas/GrapeDS-beta/README.md

 - JIT and threaded rendering may improve performance depending on the game and device.
 - Switch back to Software if OpenGL causes graphical errors.

 **Verification status:** the build and unit tests completed successfully, and the APK signature was verified.
-Super Mario 64 DS speed and audio still require testing on physical hardware.

 ### Limitations